MaxMaeder/Python-Notes/index.md

 #### Keeping Track of Variable Identity
 - Get the ID of the object currently referenced by a variable: `id(var)`
-- Check if two variables reference the same object `var1 is var2`
+- Check if two variables reference the same object: `var1 is var2`
   - This compares IDs, unlike `var1 == var2` which invokes `__eq__`

 #### Duplicating objects